-Starting on February 13, the major chicken chain will unveil the Chick-fil-A Cauliflower Sandwich, made with cauliflower that is marinated and breaded in the original Chick-fil-A signature seasoning (which contains milk and dairy), pressure-cooked and paired with two dill pickle chips and served between toasted buns.
+Back in February, chicken chain Chick-fil-A launched its first meatless chicken option.
+The Chick-fil-A Cauliflower Sandwich is made with cauliflower that is marinated and breaded in the original Chick-fil-A signature seasoning (which contains milk and dairy), pressure-cooked, and paired with two dill pickle chips and served between toasted buns.

 “Cauliflower is the hero of our new sandwich, and it was inspired by our original Chick-fil-A Chicken Sandwich,” Leslie Neslage, director of menu and packaging at Chick-fil-A, said in a statement.
 “Guests told us they wanted to add more vegetables into their diets, and they wanted a plant-forward entrée that tasted uniquely Chick-fil-A.”